tnichols217/notes/APBiology/3/Notes/POGILs/Glycolysis.md

 	2. 2
 3. Yes, it takes two ATP, but produces 4 ATP and 2 NADH
 4. It has the most potential energy (has the most bonds)
+5. Less, it has less bonds and the process